Acceptance and Commitment Therapy (ACT) with Compassion Workshop

 Introduction

-Acceptance and Commitment Therapy (ACT) is an evidence-based ‘third wave’ CBT approach, which also takes useful philosophical stances from Existentialism and Gestalt frameworks to create powerful counselling and therapeutic tools.
-ACT is increasingly demonstrating its effectiveness to help clients across a range of psychological issues.
+Acceptance and Commitment Therapy (ACT) is an evidence-based ‘third wave’ Cognitive Behavioural Therapy (CBT) approach that also draws on philosophical stances from existentialism and Gestalt frameworks to create powerful counselling and therapeutic tools.
+ACT is increasingly demonstrating its effectiveness in helping clients with a range of psychological issues.

 Compassion-Focused Therapy (CFT) is a psychological approach that helps individuals cultivate self-compassion and reduce self-criticism, particularly in the contexts of shame, trauma, depression and anxiety.